MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### Can I upload my own content to be hosted on Community Training?

-Organizations can upload & host unlimited contents and courses on Community Training.
-This will allow you to utilize the platform as the centralized repository for all your contents.
+Organizations can upload & host unlimited content and courses on Community Training.
+This will allow you to utilize the platform as the centralized repository for all your content.

 The platform supports the following types of formats: